This is right about when every dog person I've ever known starts to rethink their preferences.

 Jay's a haole in Hawaiian lingo, a non-islander, which makes the romance a culture clash.
 It's also a clash of substance—Connie's relatable in every way, while Jay's goodhearted, but infuriatingly laissez-faire in his romantic attitudes.
 A complication soon arises in the form of a one percenter who lands on Oahu and decides he wants and is entitled to Connie.
 Forced kisses, stalkerish schemes, gaslighting, and browbeating are his tools, but this being a mid-century book, Hatter doesn't write him as a particularly bad guy, so much as a determined rival.
 What are the results of this shitty behavior?
 He gets what he wants—repeatedly.

 These vintage sex dramas are strange as hell sometimes, but you know that going in, so you roll with it.
-Hatter's depiction of Consuela as independent yet submissive is dubious, but is in no way a surprise in a genre built around depicting the availability of women.
+Hatter's depiction of Consuela as independent yet submissive is dubious, but is in no way a surprise in a genre built around the supposed easy availability of women.
 We're just glad we didn't live during the era when men who were violent toward women were considered to be “a little forward” or “within their rights.”
 All that said, Island Girl is well written and worth a read, if for no other reason than the generational and sociological differences of the era it highlights.

 All you guys down here on the waterfront reek of fish.
 But that's okay.
 I used to live by the industrial pig farm, and the men there... pee yew!